timvisee/ffsend/IDEAS.md

 # Ideas
-- custom file name when uploading
+- Endpoints:
+  - exists
+  - metadata
+  - delete
 - allow creating non existent directories with the `-f` flag
 - only allow file extension renaming on upload with `-f` flag
 - no interact flag
 - `-y` flag for assume yes
 - `-f` flag for forcing (no interact?)
 - Box errors
-- Info endpoint, to view file info
 - On download, mention a wrong or missing password with a HTTP 401 response
 - Automatically get owner token, from file history when setting password
 - Implement error handling everywhere properly
-- Quick upload/download without `upload` or `download` subcommands.
+- Quick upload/download without `upload` or `download` subcommands?
-- Set file password
-- Set file download count
 - Flag to explicitly delete file after download
 - Check remote version and heartbeat using `/__version__`
 - Check whether the file still exists everywhere